ISU Physical and Occupational Therapy Associates

-The Physical Therapy Clinic supports the total function of the department and the community through:
+The Occupational Therapy Clinic supports the department and the community through:

-- Providing physical therapy graduates trained in the full array of entry level physical therapist skills.
+- Providing occupational therapy graduates trained in entry level occupational therapist skills.

-- Operating and maintaining a clinic for patients with musculoskeletal diagnoses as a part of the university and extended communities.
+- Operating and maintaining a clinic for patients with neuromuscular, cognitive, and musculoskeletal diagnoses as a part of the university and extended communities.

-- Making a strong contribution toward fostering ethical and legal best paractice in the profession of physical therapy.
+- Making a strong contribution toward fostering ethical and legal best practice in the profession of occupational therapy.

-- Conducting research and other scholarly activities in the physical therapy profession.
+- Conducting research and other scholarly activities in the occupational therapy profession.